Dave Kufeld: Professional basketball career

 The Portland Trail Blazers selected Kufeld with the 211th pick in the 10th round of the 1980 NBA draft.
 The team's owner and president, Larry Weinberg, had reserved the final draft pick himself and selected Kufeld.
 Kufeld attended rookie camp with the rest of his draft class which included Kelvin Ransey, and Michael Harper (who both were signed by Portland), but at 6 ft 8 in he was considered too small to play as a center in the NBA.
 After four days of rookie camp, Kufeld was cut.

 If Kufeld had been signed to an NBA roster, as a shomer Shabbat Jew, he would not have been able to travel, practice, or play in games during the Jewish Sabbath (Friday night through Saturday night).

 A description of Kufeld's inclusion in the NBA draft was included in acclaimed author and journalist David Halberstam's sequel chapter to his book "Breaks of the Game" published in Sport magazine.
 The book chronicled the Portland Trail Blazers' anti-climactic season after capturing the NBA title in the 1978–1979 season.

 As the first anniversary of his being drafted approached, the New York Times contracted Kufeld to author a sports section op-ed article chronicling his experience as a draft pick from the most unlikely of backgrounds.

-Kufeld signed with Maccabi Ironi Ramat Gan of the Israeli Premier Basketball League playing with Doron Jamchy (the leading Israeli-born player of his generation).
+Kufeld signed with Maccabi Ironi Ramat Gan of the Israeli Basketball Premier League playing with Doron Jamchi (the leading Israeli-born player of his generation).
 Because Kufeld had not officially made aliyah to Israel, the team named him its designated foreign player, a spot that usually went to foreign non-Jews who were not eligible for Israeli citizenship under the Law of Return.

 After returning from Israel, he continued playing for the "Uptowners" squad in the New York Summer Pro League (along such NBA and European veteran players as Dave Britton, Sam Worthen and Arnold Dugger, and squaring off against such pros as Daryl Dawkins, Marvin Barnes and Caldwell Jones), at the Holcombe Rucker Tournament and in the Eastern Professional Basketball League.

-He is most proud of his time playing as a power forward in Long Island's famed Glen Cove League, with such teammates as Euro League legend Walt Szczerbiak, NBA All-Star Neal Walk, and the NBA's Tommy Emma.
+He played as a power forward in Long Island's Glen Cove League, with such teammates as Euro League legend Walt Szczerbiak, NBA All-Star Neal Walk, and the NBA's Tommy Emma.

-Kufeld also represented the United States at the 1992 Pan American Maccabiah Games (as a 32-year-old playing with mostly 20-year-olds), in Montevideo, Uruguay (winning a gold medal) and played in the 1997 and 2001 World Maccabiah Games in Israel, as a Masters level athlete, playing for such illustrious coaches as the late Dolph Schayes and the late Marty Riger.
+Kufeld also represented the United States at the 1992 Pan American Maccabiah Games (as a 32-year-old playing with mostly 20-year-olds), in Montevideo, Uruguay (winning a gold medal) and played in the 1997 and 2001 World Maccabiah Games in Israel, as a Masters level athlete, playing for coaches as Dolph Schayes and the late Marty Riger.